-I think some people could be put off by [knowing the timescale in advance] and it might make them think: "Oh it's going to take so long I'll not bother" Employer, Complainant the complaint at the beginning of the process.
+I think some people could be put off by [knowing the timescale in advance] and it might make them think: "Oh it's going to take so long I'll not bother"

+However, one complainant felt that they could have been given further guidance both about the length of the process and the opportunities for pursuing other avenues for the complaint at the beginning of the process.
 This was because the length of the HPC process meant that they were unable to pursue a claim through a solicitor within the timeframe to bring a legal complaint for medical negligence.
 It was suggested that other avenues, or at least the impact of the HPC fitness to practise process on exploring other avenues for the complaint, should be discussed at the beginning of the process.
 This is particularly important because many HPC complainants also explore resolution for their complaint elsewhere (see 2.1 for further discussion of this point).